LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

     Click **Create** to exit the Create Bot Group form, and click **Save** from the Bot Settings menu.

 7. Lastly, delete the dialogs that Greeter Bot is not responsible for.
-From the **Dialogs** menu, click the three-dot icon next to the Billing Question dialog, and select **Delete Dialog**.
+From the **Dialogs** menu, click the three-dot icon next to the Make Payment dialog, and select **Delete Dialog**.
 Confirm **Yes**.
-Repeat this process to also delete the Escalation, Disambiguation and Order Status dialogs.
+Repeat this process to also delete the Escalation and Order Status dialogs.

     <img class="fancyimage" style="width:250px" src="img/ConvoBuilder/advtutorial/dialog_menu.png">